APogue/APogue.github.io/pages/projects.md

 Early release isn’t possible because the system is still in development, and premature publication could:

 - Invite misuse or misinterpretation of incomplete logic
-- Undermine enforcement thresholds before validation
+- Open enforcement thresholds to public comment before validation
 - Reduce credibility through untested deployment

 Until then, the code remains private, though specific modules (e.g., output formats, schemas, redacted examples) may be shared with vetted collaborators.
 Full release is planned after the UCLA case study and audit layer are complete.